-- The anthropogenic emissions most likely determined the nonlinear, secular trend of Arctic warming during the past century - State-of-the-art climate models overestimate the secular Arctic warming rate since the mid-twentieth century - Aggravating secular warming rate with time may lead to overprojection of the future Arctic warming
+- The anthropogenic emissions most likely determined the nonlinear, secular trend of Arctic warming during the past century. - State-of-the-art climate models overestimate the secular Arctic warming rate since the mid-20th century. - The overestimation of the secular Arctic warming by climate models aggravates with time and may lead to over-projection of the future Arctic warming.